gameserverapp/Platform/Documentation/docs/dashboard.md

 title: Getting started
 ---

-The GameServerApp dashboard allows you to access and manage your community from anywhere on the planet, where there is an internet connection and a browser.
+The GameServerApp dashboard gives you access to your community from anywhere on the planet, where there is an internet connection and a browser.

 :::info Good to know
 GSA staff will __never__ ask for your password or API keys.
 Do not share them with anyone.